IlyaGulya/setup-crowdin-cli/memory-bank/systemPatterns.md

 - Both components share version detection and naming conventions
 - The build workflow uses matrix jobs with direct JAR downloads for efficiency
 - The setup action extracts binaries from Docker images and stores them in the tool cache
+- The AWT stripper is integrated into the build workflow to process the JAR before native image building

 ## Error Handling Patterns